bbc/bmx/docs/imf_essence_component.md

-# IMF Essence Component
+# IMF Track Files

-The MXF OP1a writer has an Interoperable Master Format (IMF) flavour that allows creation of essence component files compliant with [SMPTE ST 2067-5](https://ieeexplore.ieee.org/document/9099734) and [SMPTE ST 2067-2](https://ieeexplore.ieee.org/document/9097478).
-The flavour makes it easier to create IMF files but it does not check that the input essence or metadata will result in a compliant MXF file.
+The MXF OP1a writer has an Interoperable Master Format (IMF) flavour that helps with the creation of IMF Track Files (as defined in [SMPTE ST 2067-2](https://ieeexplore.ieee.org/document/9097478)).
+The flavour makes it easier to create IMF Track Files by pre-selecting certain required options.
+However, it does not have knowledge of all the Track Files defined for IMF (across SMPTE ST 2067-2, the IMF Applications, the IMF Plug-ins, etc) and it does not enforce compliance.
+For example, it does not check that the input essence and metadata will result in a compliant Track File.

 The IMF flavour is enabled using the `-t imf` clip type option in bmxtranswrap and raw2bmx.
 This results in the following settings for OP1a,
 * fill after the header metadata is at least 8192 bytes (`--head-fill 8192`)